-- Students that have been dismissed or suspended from Old Westbury or any previously attended college, will need to provide the College more detailed information to determine eligibility to participate in a study abroad program.
+- Students that have been dismissed or suspended from Old Westbury or any previously attended college, will need to provide SUNY Old Westbury more detailed information to determine eligibility to participate in a study abroad program.

 - Students convicted of a felony will need to provide our University more detailed information to determine eligibility to participate in a study abroad program.

 - Freshmen or transfer students applying to study abroad must complete at least one semester at SUNY Old Westbury.

 - Late applications will not be accepted.
 Completed applications must be submitted by the required datelines.

 How to Enroll

 First Step: Obtain a SUNY Overseas Academic Program Application from the OIES (Campus Center, Room I-210).
 You can also visit the SUNY study abroad website at and download a copy of the application.